 Groundhogs weigh between 9-15 pounds.

 Groundhogs are burrowers.
 This means they dig tunnels underground.
 A burrow is a small tunnel or hole dug by a small animal.

-They use their burrows or dens for sleeping, caring for babies, and hibernation.
+They use their burrows or dens to sleep, care for babies, and hibernate.

 Groundhog burrows have between 2-5 entrances and can be 5 ft below the ground.